SoftUni-Internal/interactive-content/EN/03-Conditional-Statements-Advanced/04-Logical-Operators.md

 [stream language="RO" videoId="486871142/63e6f30a5a"  /]
 [/video-vimeo]

-Let's take a look at how we can create more **complex logical conditions** in programming.
+Let us take a look at how we can create more **complex logical conditions** in programming.

 We can use:
 * logical **"AND"** (`&&`)